lorenzzz987/multi-cloud-workshop/lab06_app_pipeline/README.md

 Continue filling in your first SSH task:
 Display name: `Deploy docker image to AWS`
 SSH service connection: `AWS` you should be able to select this fron the dropdown menu now, if not try refreshing.
+Commands:
+* `docker image pull YOURDOCKERHUBUSERNAME/multi-cloud-app:latest`
-Commands: `docker container run -d -p 80:80 YOURDOCKERHUBUSERNAME/multi-cloud-app:latest`
+* `docker container run -d -p 80:80 YOURDOCKERHUBUSERNAME/multi-cloud-app:latest`
+Advanced: untick `Fail on STDERR`

 Second SSH task:
 Display name: `Deploy docker image to Azure`
 SSH service connection: `Azure`
+Commands:
+* `docker image pull YOURDOCKERHUBUSERNAME/multi-cloud-app:latest`
-Commands: `docker container run -d -p 80:80 YOURDOCKERHUBUSERNAME/multi-cloud-app:latest`
+* `docker container run -d -p 80:80 YOURDOCKERHUBUSERNAME/multi-cloud-app:latest`
+Advanced: untick `Fail on STDERR`

 Third SSH task:
 Display name: `Deploy docker image to Google`
 SSH service connection: `Google`
+Commands:
+* `docker image pull YOURDOCKERHUBUSERNAME/multi-cloud-app:latest`
-Commands: `docker container run -d -p 80:80 YOURDOCKERHUBUSERNAME/multi-cloud-app:latest`
+* `docker container run -d -p 80:80 YOURDOCKERHUBUSERNAME/multi-cloud-app:latest`
+Advanced: untick `Fail on STDERR`

 And that is it!
 You can now manually create a release to test by clicking on `Releases` in the left panel and selecting `Create release` in the top right.